amurtadha/arabic-dialect-identification/README.md

  A model for arabic-dialect-identification.

- This is the source code for the paper: ABDELMAJEED Mohammed and  Murtadha, Ahmed, et al. "A Three-Stage Neural Model for  Arabic Dialect Identification" [[1]]().
+ The source code for the paper: ABDELMAJEED Mohammed and  Murtadha, Ahmed, et al. "A Three-Stage Neural Model for  Arabic Dialect Identification" [[1]]().